bloominstituteoftechnology/Getting-Started/Windows/README.md

-# Welcome to Getting Started with Windows
+# Welcome to Getting Started with your Windows Development Environment
 - suggestion: pin apps to taskbar, also include snipping tool for screen grabs.

 # Development Environment Set-Up